starvskii/InvokeAI-colab-SS/README.md

 ## Tutorial
 ![image](https://github.com/camenduru/InvokeAI-colab/assets/54370274/25f36aa3-e4da-4bef-a951-b8b6c6aff5d3)
 This is not an error or crash.
 We are intentionally restarting the colab.
 You don't need to do anything.
 Please execute the second cell.
-エラーやクラッシュではありません。われわれは意図的にコラボを再起動しています。何もする必要はありません。2番目のセルを実行してください。

 ![image](https://github.com/camenduru/InvokeAI-colab/assets/54370274/a2c1dd61-bef8-4bc4-bd5c-3fe0c3d88d0c)
 When you see `http://127.0.0.1:9090` please click the link `http://random_text.remote.moe`

 ### ControlNet
-ControlNet `depth` and `canny` default installed.
+ControlNet `depth` , `canny`, `openpose`, default installed.
 If you want more ControlNet.
 After running the first cell, go to `/content/InvokeAI/invokeai/configs/INITIAL_MODELS.yaml` and edit `recommended: False` to `True`.

 ![image](https://github.com/camenduru/InvokeAI-colab/assets/54370274/0aeecc0e-7442-478b-ab5e-b044861d5603)